The good news: it moves. The bad news: it’s The Dominators.

 Nicol: Well, that explains it then.
 It could have been worse, they could have called them Bosons.

-But Nicol isn’t listening.
+Nicol isn’t listening.
 She’s too busy laughing at the Quarks.

 Nicol: They look like they’re hugging themselves.

-And then another row breaks out between Toba and Rago.
+Another row breaks out between Toba and Rago.

 Sue: Who the hell is THAT?